enricocid/Music-Player-GO/FAQ.md

 Filter them once the app has loaded.

-### Why is shuffled music not added to my queue?
+### How does MPGO handle shuffled lists?

-To avoid performance issues queue built from shuffled songs is actually limited to 1000 items.
+To avoid performance issues queue built from shuffled lists are limited to 250 items.

+### Sometimes MediaButton does not work

+Sometimes it seems to not register properly.
+Try to reconnect the headphones.

 ### What about features requests/crash reports?